-The reason dreams don't happen is that it's difficult to stick to our own plans.
-It's January and you may want to write down that this is the year you will (finally) write that book, start that business or go after that long overdue career change or promotion.
+The reason dreams don’t happen is that it’s difficult to stick to our own plans.
+You may want to write down that this is the year you will (finally) write that book, start that business or go after that long overdue career change or promotion.
 When you are reading this you probably feel deeply committed to your goal.
 This is the year you will make it happen!

 But then life happens.

 Here’s the deal breaker.
 You may know what you want but unless you know how to protect yourself from the demands of the outside world, you actually stand very little chance of making your goals happen and another year will pass you by.

 If you have recently sent me an email and didn’t get a reply, this is why.
 I am very clear with my priorities.
 Namely, I understand and act based on what is important for me, not what seems urgent.
 Replying to your email may seem urgent, but sorry honey, (and don’t take this personally) it’s unlikely to be as important as writing my book.
 In order to get what is important done, I block out requests from the outside world and get my stuff done first.
 This includes walking over my kids legos.

 Marie Forleo explains this principle about important vs urgent in this video.

 Why am I trying to do this alone?

 What I’m most proud of is the way we’ve grown the DrivenWoman community and rather than trying to make my dreams happen alone, I can now rely on hundreds of driven women who are sharing this journey of a #biggerlife with me.
 Every month I practise vulnerability and truth.
 I get to reflect on my choices and reveal my imperfections in a safe space without judgement.
 It’s one thing to be honest to yourself in front of a mirror at home, but facing your reality in front of others makes it real.

 “Vulnerability sounds like truth and feels like courage.
 Truth and courage aren’t always comfortable, but they are never a weakness.”
 Brene Brown